 Pointers are a relatively healthy breed.
 The average lifespan is 12 years, and 13, 14, 15, and even 16 and older are quite common.
 We don't really believe in referring to our dogs as elderly until they have reached 12...

+some of which can be treated with medication and dietary changes.
+Reduced kidney function can sometimes be helped by a change of diet or with medication.
+Reduced liver function can be treated holistically with herbal supplements.
+(Morgan had been losing weight and having intermittent diahrrea.
+Bloodwork showed some loss of liver enzyme function.
+At our vet's suggestion, we began supplementing her with some holistic vitamins, and she's gained 7 lbs and begun having normal stools again.
+She is more alert and more active even than she was 2 years ago!)
+Heart problems often can be treated with medication.
 9)Many older dogs suffer from aches, pains, and arthritis.
 There are quite a few pain medications, steroids and anti-inflammatory drugs, as well as various dietary supplements like glucosamine and chondroitin that can help with these kinds of issues.
 Kelson has suffered quite a bit of spinal degeneration.
 He can no longer do stairs and has a very awkward gait when he moves.
 He can still come running for his dinner, tho!
 He has had to learn not to try and go upstairs, not to try and be first out the door, and to be careful on our kitchen floor.
 He has to be helped into the car.

 10) Older dogs often have little patience with puppies or adolescents.
 Kelson was our puppy nanny for years.
 Now that he has gotten a bit infirm, he no longer enjoys puppies (he runs!) and cannot defend himself in games against he younger boys.
 He doesn't get put out with the younger dogs to play anymore.
 The younger dogs have all been taught not to bully him and Duncan is my new puppy nanny.